erikradio/erikradio.github.io/works.md

 Hanrath, S. and E. Radio (2015).
 "User Search Terms and Controlled Subject Vocabularies in an Institutional Repository."
 Presentation at the annual Open Repositories Conference, Indianapolis, IN.

-Radio, E. (2015).
+Radio, E., Yarrito, S., Fallaw, C., Han, M.J., and Cole, T. (2015).
 "Utility of the Legacy MARC Records: Analyses and Ways to Support Discovery Services."
 Presentation at the annual ALA Midwinter Conference, Chicago, IL.

 Radio, E. (2014).
 "Information Continuity: A Temporal Approach to Assessing Metadata and Organizational Quality in an Institutional Repository."
 Presentation at the annual MTSR Conference, Karlsruhe, Germany.